qinghua-zhou/stealth-edits/README.md

 Source code of algorithms from paper: [***"Stealth edits to large language models"***  (NeurIPS 2024)](https://openreview.net/forum?id=qAP6RyYIJc).
 This work is reported in SIAM News front page: [How to Exploit Large Language Models — For Good or Bad](https://www.siam.org/publications/siam-news/articles/how-to-exploit-large-language-models-for-good-or-bad/).

-[Dr Oliver Sutton](https://oliversutton.info/) and myself [Dr Qinghua Zhou](https://qinghua-zhou.github.io/) are presenting this work at NeurIPS 2024 in East Exhibit Hall A-C on Thu 12 Dec 4:30-7:30 p.m.
+[Dr Oliver Sutton](https://oliversutton.info/) and myself [Qinghua Zhou](https://qinghua-zhou.github.io/) are presenting this work at NeurIPS 2024 in East Exhibit Hall A-C on Thu 12 Dec 4:30-7:30 p.m.
 Your are welcomed join us and meet us in person!

 <p align="center">
 <img src="figures/siam2d.png" width="450"/>